Eastern Michigan Eagles football: Chris Creighton era (2014–present)

 On December 23, 2013, Drake head coach Chris Creighton was hired as English's replacement.
 In his first season with the Eagles, they finished 2–10 and last in the Mid-American Conference.
 In his second season, they finished 1–11 with no conference wins, the first time since 2009.
 In his third season, the Eagles finished the regular season 7–5 (a six-game turnaround) while qualifying for the Bahamas Bowl, the first bowl game for the program in 29 years.
 Eastern Michigan lost to Old Dominion, 24–20.
 On March 1, 2017, the Eastern Michigan athletics office announced a proposed plan for athletic facilities upgrades, including a new building that can be utilized for indoor practice sessions.
 The new facility is anticipated to be approximately 70,000 square feet, utilize a turf playing surface, improved weight room, as well as the addition of up to ten suites facing the stadium.
 A new scoreboard inside of Rynearson Stadium would also be added.
 In 2018, Creighton's fifth season, Eastern Michigan became bowl eligible once again with a 27–7 win over Akron.
 In eight quarters of play, including that game and a week earlier vs. Central Michigan, the EMU defense did not allow a single offensive score by their opponents.
-Creighton and the Eagles pulled road upsets of Big Ten Conference teams 3 consecutive years, from 2017-19, with wins over Rutgers, Purdue, and Illinois.
-On September 17, 2022, Eastern Michigan defeated Arizona State, 30-21, in their first win over a Pac-12 Conference opponent.
+Creighton and the Eagles pulled road upsets of Big Ten Conference teams 3 consecutive years, from 2017 to 2019, with wins over Rutgers, Purdue, and Illinois.
+On September 17, 2022, Eastern Michigan defeated Arizona State, 30–21, in their first win over a Pac-12 Conference opponent.